-So for Women's History Month, let's change that!
-In this blog, we're sharing the stories of fifteen historic female scientists who have who have blazed new trails in their disciplines.
+Now is time to change that!
+In this blog post, we're sharing the stories of 16 historic female scientists who have who have blazed new trails in their disciplines.
 From determining the size of the universe to unlocking the secrets of the genetic code, these women have forever changed the way we see our world.
 And if you'd like to learn more about any of the featured women or introduce them to children and teens, after each profile we've shared several reading recommendations for different age groups, as well as other resources that celebrate these women of discovery.

 For even more biographies of inspiring scientists, visit our entire selection of Scientist Biographies.
 You can also find hundreds of books for children and teens on trailblazing women in all fields in our Role Models Biography collection.

-For more resources to encourage your own Mighty Girl's interest in science, check out the recommendations in our blog posts: Ignite Her Curiosity: 20 Books Starring Science-Loving Mighty Girls and Wrapped up in Science: Top 40 Science Toys for Mighty Girls.
+For more resources to encourage your own Mighty Girl's interest in science, check out the recommendations in our blog posts: Books to Inspire Science-Loving Mighty Girls and Top Science Toys for Mighty Girls.

 Maria Merian (1647 - 1717)